1

 • Twitter arguments feel like actual combat (your amygdala can’t tell the difference)

-• Countries with 10,000 nuclear weapons are worried they don’t have enough
+• Countries with 10,000 nuclear weapons141 are worried they don’t have enough

-The violence module that kept your ancestors from getting clubbed to death is now building weapons that can end all life on Earth.
+The violence module that kept your ancestors from getting clubbed to death is now building weapons that could end all life on Earth.
 This is what computer scientists call “feature creep.”

-Dunbar’s number says humans can maintain stable relationships with about 150 people.
+Dunbar’s number142 says humans can maintain stable relationships with about 150 people.
 That’s it.
 That’s your monkeysphere.

 For 200,000 years, this worked great: